rydmike/flex_color_scheme/README.md

 **FlexColorScheme** goes the extra mile to ensure that all Flutter SDK widgets gets themed completely by its built-in color schemes, or custom colors you provide.

-You can opt in on using pre-made opinionated widget sub-themes.
+You can also opt in on using pre-made opinionated widget sub-themes.
 By opting in, you can for example adjust the border radius on all widgets with a single property to set the same themed border radius on all of them with one property.
 Current Flutter SDK widgets are based on the Material 2 guide